critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 	`color = eyesy.color_picker_lfo(etc.knob4)`

-This function has an optional, second argument that controls the maximum LFO rate. the default value of this argument is 0.5.
+This function has an optional, second argument that controls the maximum LFO rate.
+If no value is included in the function call, the default LFO rate will be used.
+This default value is 0.1.
 In the example below *1.1* is the optional argument:

 	`color = eyesy.color_picker_lfo(etc.knob4, 1.1)`